 - A mobile app Cott-Ally has been developed by Cotton Corporation of India (CCI) for providing the latest news regarding weather condition, crop situation and best farm practices of cotton.

-- World Wildlife Week is celebrated every year between 2nd October and 8th October.
+- National Wildlife Week is celebrated every year between 2nd October and 8th October.

 - The Indian Air Force (IAF) Day is celebrated every year on 8 October.

 - The Indian Air Force Day ceremony will be held over Sukhna Lake in Chandigarh.

 - Indian Air Force was formerly known as Royal Indian Air Force.